wh-alice/mig_visualstudio/vs/deployment/how-to--publish-a-project-that-has-a-specific-locale.md

 ---
-title: "How to: Publish a Project That Has a Specific Locale | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Publish a Project That Has a Specific Locale" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"